Wing Chun History: How Wing Chun Was Created

 The question of how Wing Chun originated is still a hot topic among scholars of Kung Fu.
 As stated above, the possibilities are not all agreed upon.
-We at The Dragon Institute, however, look to Wong Wah-Bo and Leung Yee-Tai of the Red Boat Opera troupe as the people who started Wing Chun.
+We can generally agree that some form of what we call Wing Chun today was perpetuated by Wong Wah-Bo and Leung Yee-Tai of the Red Boat Opera troupe.
 They taught a man by the name of Leung Jan, a medicine man in 19th century Foshan, China.
 It is Leung Jan where many lineages trace their beginnings.
 Leung Jan’s student, Chan Wah Shun would eventually take Ip Man as his final student, three years before his death.
 Just before his death, Chan asked his second student, Ng Chung-sok, to continue Ip Man’s training after Chan Wah Shun’s passing.

 Wing Chun History & Ip Man Lineage

 It is with Ip Man that Wing Chun would eventually spread throughout the world.
 He taught in Hong Kong, most famously perhaps, Bruce Lee.
 In 1967, Ip Man, and some of his students, established the Ving Tsun Athletic Association in Hong Kong.
 (Note, “Ving Tsun” is another way that Wing Chun is pronounced.)